tfachada/thesist/README.md

 This template fully meets the official formatting requirements as outlined [here](https://tecnico.ulisboa.pt/files/2021/09/guia-disserta-o-mestrado.pdf), and also attempts to follow most unwritten conventions.
 Regardless, you can be on the lookout for things you may want to see added.

+PIC2 reports are also supported.
+However, some conventions for these may vary with the supervisors, so please check with them if anything needs to be changed.

+## Changelogs

+The changelogs for each new version are available on [the Releases page](https://github.com/tfachada/thesist/releases).
+Make sure to check the latest one(s) whenever you update the imported `thesist` version.

 ## Usage

 If you are in the Typst web app, simply click on "Start from template" and pick this template.